engineersubhadip/Basics/Javascript/OOPS-2/instruction2.md

 -> In the `teacher class` we are finally setting the `strength` property in the returned object from above step and returning the final object in line 36.

+4. `Prototype` -> Means earlier version of a product on top of which future versions are built.